SixtyGig/AWSeniorSem/README.md

 Training Scene:
 * Flesh out the Epi-Pen training simulation scene with better visuals, hitboxes and quality of life changes (such as access to _some_ settings while not at the main menu)

+Eventual Goals:
-Eventual Goal: Create a listing on Steam
+* Create a listing on Steam

 ## Contact
 Created by [@sixtygig](https://github.com/SixtyGig) - Feel free to reach out!